smsavaridevan/git-learning/README.md

 # git-learning
-this is for git learning purpose
+This is for git learning purpose